About

 01. Favorite Pastime

-reading, reading, reading. my interests range from christian historical fiction to young adult fantasy.
-Non-fiction favorites include jonathan edwards’ works….and of course, contemporary and classical poets. george herbert forever.
+reading, reading, reading. my interests range from christian historical fiction to young adult tales by gary schmidt and anna rose johnson. other favorites include contemporary and classical poets. george herbert forever.

 03. Favorite place

 The beach.
-You can take the girl out of So Cal, but you can’t take the So Cal out of the girl. ((washington has a coastline….it’s only 3 hours away.))
+You can take the girl out of So Cal, but you can’t take the So Cal out of the girl. ((washington has a coastline….it’s only three hours away.))

 05. Favorite Moniker